stylecow/stylecow-plugin-prefixes/README.md

 [![Build Status](https://travis-ci.org/stylecow/stylecow-plugin-prefixes.svg)](https://travis-ci.org/stylecow/stylecow-plugin-prefixes)

-Stylecow plugin to add automatically all vendor prefixes needed
+Stylecow plugin to add automatically all vendor prefixes needed.
+It uses the [caniuse](http://caniuse.com/) database to get the data about the browsers support.

 You write: